finos/symphony-bdk-java/README.md

 ### Processing incoming requests

 Incoming requests can be easily processed by extending the ```NotificationInterceptor``` class.
-The way Symphony Bot application supports processing notifications mimics the Filter idea of the Java Servlet specification, that is, you can chain multiple ```NotificationInterceptor``` classes together each one tackling a different aspect of the request, but all of them collaborating to either process or discard the request.
+The way Symphony Bot SDK supports processing notifications mimics the Filter idea of the Java Servlet specification, that is, you can chain multiple ```NotificationInterceptor``` classes together each one tackling a different aspect of the request, but all of them collaborating to either process or discard the request.

-Extending ```NotificationInterceptor``` class will automatically register your interceptor to the application internal ```InterceptorChain```.
+Extending ```NotificationInterceptor``` class will automatically register your interceptor to the SDK internal ```InterceptorChain```.

 To create your own ```NotificationInterceptor``` you simply need to implement the following method:

 * **boolean process(NotificationRequest notificationRequest, SymphonyMessage notificationMessage)**: where you add your business logic to process incoming requests (e.g. HTTP header verification, JSON payload mapping, etc).
 Use the ```NotificationRequest``` to retrieve all details of the notification request (e.g. headers, payload, identifier).
 You can also use its ```getAttribute```/```setAttribute``` methods to exchange data among your interceptors.
 Use the ```SymphonyMessage``` object to format the notification.
-The application will take care of delivering the response to the correct Symphony room.
+The SDK will take care of delivering the response to the correct Symphony room.
 This method is automatically called for each notification request.
 Return false if the request should be discarded, true otherwise.

 ```java
   @Override